Can a vibrator change the world? We think so.

-With Lioness, we're placing the power to understand your pleasure into your own hands and revolutionizing the way we approach female sexuality.
+With Lioness, we're placing the power to understand your pleasure into your own hands and revolutionizing the way we approach our sexual pleasure.

 "When you think of items that boost women's empowerment and self-esteem, you might not immediately think of a vibrator—but the Lioness Vibrator is looking to change that."

 "Woman does Lord's work, makes smart vibrator."